ABOUT THE AUTHOR

 I am humbled and gratified my debut novel was applauded by historians and appreciated by lovers of historical fiction stories set in American West.

 In the Frontier Traveler series, Graham Davidson travels back in time to the American West in the 1870s.
 His adventures take him through Yellowstone before it was a national park (Burning Ground: Book 1).
 His journey continues in Montana and the Little Bighorn Valley at the height of the Indian Wars (Fatal Ground: Book 2).
-In a future release, Graham is caught up in the flight of the Nez Perce from eastern Oregon into Yellowstone and Montana (Bitter Ground: Book 3).
+Graham is caught up in the flight of the Nez Perce from eastern Oregon into Yellowstone and Montana in 1877 (Bitter Ground: Book 3).

 I enjoy reading about adventurers and explorers, traveling internationally, riding a recumbent tandem bike, and spending time with my grandchildren.

 OTHER WAYS TO CONNECT: